-Prerequisite: Passing or exempting ENGL 0099 and READ 0099.
-3-0-3 SPAN 1002.
+SPAN 1002.
 Elementary Spanish II.
 Continuation of SPAN 1001.
 Prerequisite: SPAN 1001 or equivalent.
+3-0-3

-3-0-3 SPAN 1101.
+SPAN 1101.
 Elementary Spanish Conversation and Culture I. Students will develop the cultural understandings, attitudes and performance skills needed to function appropriately within a society of the target language and to communicate with the culture bearer.
 Prerequisite or Corequisite: passing or exempting SPAN 1001, or instructor's permission.
 0-2-1 (Institutional Credit.)
 (May not be used to satisfy core curriculum requirements.)

 SPAN 1102.
 Elementary Spanish Conversation and Culture II.
 Students will develop the cultural understandings, attitudes and performance skills needed to function appropriately within a society of the target language and to communicate with the culture bearer.
 Prerequisite or Corequisite: Passing or exempting SPAN 1002, or instructor's permission.
 0-2-1 (Institutional Credit.)
 (May not be used to satisfy core curriculum requirements.)

 SPAN 2001.
-Intermediate Spanish I. A more advanced course which refines skills in grammar, reading, writing, and speaking.
-Prerequisite: SPAN 1002 or equivalent.
-3-0-3 SPAN 2002.
+Intermediate Spanish I. A more advanced course which refines skills in grammar, reading, writing, and speaking with emphasis on imperatives, present subjunctive, and description and narration in simple tenses (past, present and future).
+Culture lessons focus on Spain, Mexico and Central America.
+Prerequisite: SPAN 1002 or permission of instructor.
+3-0-3 Prerequisite: SPAN 1002 or equivalent.
+3-0-3

+SPAN 2002.
 Intermediate Spanish II.
-Application and refinement of basic skills with emphasis on reading, writing, and speaking.
+Application and refinement of basic skills with emphasis on reading, writing, and speaking with emphasis on conditional, past subjunctive and compound tenses.
+Culture lessons focus on Spanish-speaking countries in South America and the Caribbean.
 Prerequisite: SPAN 2001 or equivalent.
+3-0-3

-3-0-3 SPAN 2101.
+SPAN 2101.
 Intermediate Spanish Conversation and Culture I. Students will develop the cultural understandings, attitudes and performance skills needed to function appropriately within a society of the target language and to communicate with the culture bearer.
 Prerequisite or Corequisite: passing or exempting SPAN 2001, or instructor's permission.
 0-2-1 (Institutional Credit.)
 (May not be used to satisfy core curriculum requirements.)

 SPAN 2102.
 Intermediate Spanish Conversation and Culture II.
 Students will develop the cultural understandings, attitudes and performance skills needed to function appropriately within a society of the target language and to communicate with the culture bearer.
 Prerequisite of Corequisite: passing or exempting SPAN 2002, or instructor's permission.
+0-2-1 (Institutional Credit.)
+(May not be used to satisfy core curriculum requirements.)